rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

     immutable.plus(5) // Ok, returns copy of list with new element }
 ```
 *Listing 5.
-In Kotlin immutability is a choice you have to make deliberately*
+In Kotlin (im)mutability is a choice you have to make deliberately*

 ### 🕳️ Explicit Nullability
 [Null](https://www.freecodecamp.org/news/a-quick-and-thorough-guide-to-null-what-it-is-and-how-you-should-use-it-d170cea62840/), "the million dollar mistake", the programmer's dread, and cause of so many bugs.
 You probably have your personal horror stories where you saw the feared `NullPointerException` (NPE).